PaulleDemon/AWS-deployment/UsingEnvironment.md

 ## Setting environment variables in production:

-When you are uploading to production you are less likely to upload your `.env` file, you will instead set your RDS_HOST, RDS_PASSWORD and other sensitive information as environment variable.
+When you are uploading to production you are less likely to upload your `.env` file, you will instead set your RDS_HOST, RDS_PASSWORD, and other sensitive information as an environment variable.

-There are multiple ways to set the envinronment variable.
+There are multiple ways to set the environment variable.
 I'll be showing you two ways.

 ### 1. First Way

-The first way is to set environment variable directly in the EC2 instance.
+The first way is to set the environment variable directly in the EC2 instance.
-You can do so by logging into to your EC2 instance using `eb ssh`
+You can do so by logging into your EC2 instance using `eb ssh`

-Then you can set the environment variables using the linux commands.
+Then you can set the environment variables using the Linux commands.
 Eg:
 ```sh
 export Key1=value1 Key2=value2 KeyN=valueN